-Vanessa Wins ]The Bachelor] Season 21 Finale: Why Raven Gates Should Be Happy
+Vanessa Wins ‘The Bachelor’ Season 21 Finale: Why Raven Gates Should Be Happy

 It’s final.
 Vanessa Grimaldi gets the final rose from Nick Viall and wins The Bachelor Season 21 finale.
-But, Raven has enough reasons to be happy about.
+But, Raven has enough reasons to be happy.
 Her chemistry with Nick has been outstanding.
 But, Nick chose the “more mature” one between the two.
 The “forever” bachelor apparently needs somebody to calm his nerves down.

 The Bachelor Season 21 finale took place in Finland.
 Nick Viall chose Vanessa Grimaldi and Raven Gates as his top two choices in the show.
 It was all set for a nervous finale when Nick would give the final rose to either of these two.